 Remember, your character is a member of the Pathfinder Society first and foremost, and as such, your character should be able to work with any other Pathfinder, and abide by the Society’s Motto – “Explore, Report, Cooperate”.

-Pathfinder Society uses the standard method detailed under “Ability Score Overview” on page 20 of the Core Rulebook.
+Pathfinder Society uses the standard method detailed under “Ability Score Overview” on Core Rulebook 20.
 Your character can also take two additional ability flaws to gain one additional ability boost as described in the Voluntary Flaws sidebar on page 26 of the Core Rulebook.

-This is also the stage at which you should choose your character’s home region (Core Rulebook 420-429), and in the case of human characters, your ethnicity.
-(Core Rulebook 430-431).
-Choose one nation (such as Varisia or Taldor).
+For Nationality, Choose one nation (such as Varisia or Taldor).
 You are considered a citizen of that nation.
-For the purpose of fulfilling prerequisites and Access conditions for uncommon character options, you are treated as being from that nation as well as the larger region in which it’s found (such as the Saga Lands for Varisia or the Shining Kingdoms for Taldor).
-More information on the Nations of Golarion is available in the Lost Omens: World Guide.
+For the purpose of fulfilling prerequisites and Access conditions for uncommon character options, you are treated as being from that nation as well as the larger region in which it’s found, (such as the Saga Lands for Varisia or the Shining Kingdoms for Taldor).
+More information on the Nations of Golarion is available in the Lost Omens: World Guide

 Players who participated in the Pathfinder Society (first edition) campaign have access to Legacy Backgrounds in addition to the backgrounds starting on page 60 of the Core Rulebook.